sleclercq/mtgox-java/README.md

         java -Dapi.key=YOUR_KEY -Dapi.secret=YOUR_SECRET to.sparks.MtGoxExample

 Contact the author to reports and bugs or questions.
+Follow the mtgox-java project on GitHub so that I know who you are.